Skip links

 What causes Acne Scars?

-When acne penetrates the skin deeply, they damage the skin and the tissue beneath it.
-When our skin experiences damage in the tissue wall, it secretes collagen to repair the lesion.
-However, the collagen build up may not be as smooth as the skin before the lesion(either too much, or too little collagen).
-The colour, texture, firmness is different, causing the appearance of a scar.
+When acne penetrates the skin deeply, it can damage both the skin and the tissue beneath it.
+When the skin experiences damage to the tissue wall, it produces collagen to repair the lesion.
+However, the collagen buildup may not be as smooth as the skin’s original texture, leading to changes in color, texture, and firmness, which can result in the appearance of a scar.

-The type of scar depends on how much collagen your body makes:
+The type of scar depends on how much collagen the body produces:

 Hypertrophic scars

-Hypertrophic or Keloid scars are raised scars due to abnormal excessive wound healing.
-These scars are bulky, unsightly, itchy and sometimes painful.
-For hypertrophic scars, the aim of treatment is to flatten and reduce the appearance of acne scars.
+Hypertrophic or Keloid scars are raised scars caused by excessive wound healing.
+These scars may appear bulkier, and they can sometimes be itchy or painful.
+For hypertrophic scars, the goal of treatment is to flatten and reduce the visibility of acne scars.

 Atrophic scars

-Atrophic scars are sunken scars that occur when wound healing is inadequate.
-For atrophic scars, the aim of treatment is to destroy and replace the existing scar.
+Atrophic scars are sunken scars that occur when wound healing is insufficient.
+For atrophic scars, the goal of treatment is to improve the appearance of the scar by stimulating collagen production.

 Treatment Options

-Microlaser is the gold standard collagen stimulation laser to reset and renew problematic skin.
-The laser delivers heat to the skin and stimulates our body’s natural repair process to rebuild lost collagen.
-This encourages the growth of new skin to replace the acne scars.
-This entire remodeling process will result in smoother and plumper skin.
+Microlaser is a leading collagen stimulation laser designed to reset and renew problematic skin.
+The laser delivers heat to the skin, stimulating the body's natural repair process to rebuild lost collagen.
+This encourages the growth of new skin to replace acne scars.
+The entire remodeling process results in smoother and plumper skin.

-Subcision is a simple surgical procedure for treating atrophic scars.
-It involves inserting a small needle to break apart the scar tissues that pull down the scar into lower levels in the skin.
-After releasing the scar, it can return to the surface and lay smooth naturally.
+Subcision is a simple procedure for treating atrophic scars.
+It involves inserting a small needle to break apart the scar tissues that cause the scar to be pulled into deeper layers of the skin.
+After releasing the scar, it can return to the surface and smooth out naturally.

-Intralesional injection therapy is a procedure for treatment of hypertrophic scars.
-It involves the injection of steroid solution directly into the scar.
-This will help to suppress inflammation and reduce the amount of collagen in the skin to improve the appearance of scar.
+Intralesional injection therapy is a procedure for treating hypertrophic scars.
+It involves injecting a steroid solution directly into the scar, helping to reduce inflammation and collagen production, which can improve the appearance of the scar.

 Similar Conditions

-Acne is the most common skin condition where tiny holes in the skin, known as hair follicles/pores become clogged with sebum and dead skin cells.
-This can lead to accumulation of bacteria causing inflammation.
+Acne is a common skin condition where tiny holes in the skin, known as hair follicles or pores, become clogged with sebum and dead skin cells.
+This can lead to the accumulation of bacteria, causing inflammation.

-Skin pigmentation disorder affects the color of the skin and is caused by excess melanin production.
-It can occur in small patches, cover large areas or affect the entire body.
+Skin pigmentation disorders affect the color of the skin and are caused by an excess of melanin production.
+They can occur in small patches, cover large areas, or affect the entire body.

 Facial pores are openings in the skin surface that contain sweat and sebaceous glands.
 When facial pores are clogged with sebum and dirt, it causes the skin to stretch and pores to appear enlarged.